c0der78/p0ng/README.md

 My attempt at some multiplayer pong....

-Its current state needs some predictive technology to reduce lag.
+Its current state needs to redoo the networking to use some predictive technology to reduce lag.